|

 played a key role in the recovery process.
 As a result of the efforts,

-all of the poisoning symptoms nearly resolved or entirely
+all of the poisoning symptoms entirely

 disappeared.
+Needless

 to say, this personal health experience reinforced for me the